jurgob/jurgo-boemo-blog/content/blog/an-easy-way-to-try-vonage-communication-api-locally/index.md

 In there we do something called "Comunication API".
 That's a set of apis that allows you to do stuff like sending / receiving , SMS, phone calls, create video, audio and text chat and so on.
 You can also do crasy stuff like make someone calling a phone number talking with someone connecting from his browser.

+In this article I m gonna talk about a cli tool to quickly create prototypes app using those apis.

+If I got your attention and your trust and you just want a quick install it and start to play, go here: [https://github.com/jurgob/conversation-api-function](https://github.com/jurgob/conversation-api-function) and follow the instructions.
+I estimate than in less then 20 min (10 if you are a node developer) you will have a working app.
+If you have some more time, look also the `Examples` list to see how many thing you can do.
+You can stop reading this if you were seaching for a quick install guide :)

+If you want to know more, about the why and the what of this tool, keep reading.

+### ***The Vonage configuration API fatigue***

-To test this, you need to set up several things. let's say you want to test how you can receive a voice call and say some text, and you want to do it locally. what you need to do is the following:
+To test our comunication API, you need to set up several things. let's say you want to test how you can receive a voice call and say some text, and you want to do it locally. what you need to do is the following:

 1. register to nexmo and buy an LVN
 2. create an application